Journal of Mountain Research

 • If found appropriate, the manuscript is typically sent to at least two independent reviewers for expert evaluation of its scientific quality.

-• The author is informed of the comments provided by the editor or referee and is requested to revise the manuscript accordingly.
+• The author is informed of comments and is requested to revise the manuscript accordingly.

-• After receiving a satisfactory revision, the manuscript is further reviewed by the Chief Editor for the final decision regarding acceptance.
+• After revision, the manuscript is reviewed by the Chief Editor for final decision.

-• The final decision regarding acceptance or rejection is made by the Chief editors.
+• Final acceptance or rejection is decided by the Chief Editor.

 Competing Interests